docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 parent-relative coordinates for other elements.

 The location is defined as [bounds.x, bounds.y].
-Setting an element’s location changes its bounds property, and vice-versa.
-By default, location is undefined until the parent container’s layout manager is invoked. maximumSize
+Setting an element's location changes its bounds property, and vice-versa.
+By default, location is undefined until the parent container's layout manager is invoked. maximumSize